- 21 Aug 2024

 Restart Ingress gateway

-Restart the ingress gateway so the changes take effect.
+Restart the ingress gateway for the changes to take effect.
 Enter the following command:

 kubectl rollout restart deployment istio-ingressgateway -n istio-system